srambhatla/Dictionary-based-Robust-PCA/README.md

 If `dict_size = 0` then the code will load the static dictionary `R.mat` in case of Pavia University and pick up voxels for the Indian Pines dataset.
 You will need to uncomment the matrix `R` in this case.

+## Copyright & License Notice
+DRPCA is copyrighted by the Regents of the University of Minnesota.
+It can be freely used for educational and research purposes by non-profit institutions and US government agencies only.
+Other organizations are allowed to use DRPCA only for evaluation purposes, and any further uses will require prior approval.
+The software may not be sold or redistributed without prior approval.
+One may make copies of the software for their use provided that the copies, are not sold or distributed, are used under the same terms and conditions.
+As unestablished research software, this code is provided on an "as is" basis without warranty of any kind, either expressed or implied.
+The downloading, or executing any part of this software constitutes an implicit agreement to these terms.
+These terms and conditions are subject to change at any time without prior notice.
+ The software is also available via a standard negotiated license agreement.
+Contact umotc@umn.edu for specific details.